Shakleen/obsidian-second-brain/second_brain/notes/islamic/omrah/Tawaf-e-Omrah.md

 7. Now [[Kiss Hajre Aswad]].
 8. Now start [[Tawaf round]] which completes after reaching [[Hajre Aswad]].
 	1. Perform 7 total rounds, and end with [[Kiss Hajre Aswad|kissing Hajre aswad]] for the eighth time.

-## Don't
+9. After finishing all rounds perform [[Dua at Multajam]].
+10.
+11. At the end of the prayer, go to [[Zamzam]], drink water, and dua. ([[Mustahab]]) The dua is as follows:
+    > Allahumma inni as'aluka ilman nafi'ao wa rizkao wa'achiao wa shifa'am min kulli daiyin
+    > Meaning: O Allah, I want from You, helpful knowledge, great rijik, and freedom from all illnesses.

+> [!Error] Don't(s)
-1. Don't run.
+> 1. Don't run.
 Steadily walk.
-2. If it's time to pray, then pray first.
+> 2. If it's time to pray, then pray first.
 Then continue.
-3.
+> 3. In any circumstance, don't bother or hurt anyone or anything.
+If you do, your [[Omrah]] or [[Hajj]] is invalid.